Mahasvan/munhelper-frontend/README.md

 ## Build Instructions - Bare Metal

 > [!WARNING]
 > Use this method only if you have to.
-It is recommended to use Docker to host
+It is recommended to use Docker to host the app.

-- To build MUNHelper, follow the instructions in [this repo](https://github.com/mahasvan/munhelper).
+- To build MUNHelper, follow the instructions in
-- Configure backend access parameters in `src/schema.json`
+- Configure backend access parameters in `src/schema.json` - Refer [the MUNHelper repository](https://github.com/mahasvan/munhelper).
 - Once configured, run the below command to build the frontend.

 ```shell